Need a crypto wallet that gives you full control of your assets? You can download Exodus here.

 What information about my wallet is visible and stored by Exodus Movement, Inc?

-To encrypt and protect the locally stored metadata, a key derived from your 12-word secret recovery phrase is used to encrypt your backup metadata.
-This means the only way to decrypt this data is if someone knows your 12-word secret recovery phrase.
+To protect any other locally stored data, such as personal notes, a key derived from your 12-word secret recovery phrase is used to encrypt your backup metadata.
+This means the only way to decrypt this data is if someone knows your secret recovery phrase.

-These same rules apply to malicious hackers looking for data, or even Exodus employees and our own founders for that matter.
-This is the reason if you email Exodus Support to help you unlock your wallet or have us help you reset your password, we can’t.
-Only you have access to the backup that can decrypt your files.
-It was designed this way from the beginning to give full control to only you.
+This applies to anyone looking for data about your wallet, even Exodus employees.
+This is why if you email Exodus Support to help you unlock your wallet or have us help you reset your password, we can’t.

 What information is stored by Exodus Support?

-Whenever you reach out to Exodus Support for assistance, we keep a record of our conversations to better assist you over the entire length of your experience as our customer.
+Whenever you reach out to Exodus Support, we keep a record of our conversations to better assist you over the entire length of your experience as our customer.
 This includes your email address and the contents of your emails.

 Exodus only collects the information you directly give us via email or other correspondence as required to provide customer support.